Immigration Control Platform: History

 ICP's most prominent member was Áine Ní Chonaill, whose official title was public relations officer.
 A schoolteacher from Clonakilty, she stood in Cork South-West in the 1997 general election as an independent on an anti-immigration platform, winning 0.84% of the first-preference vote.
 The election came early in the Celtic Tiger economic boom and an increase in asylum seekers from Eastern Europe and further afield.
 ICP was founded at a meeting organised by Ní Chonaill in Ennis on 13 January 1998.
 The meeting was disrupted by anti-racism activists, and the venues of later ICP conferences were not disclosed in advance.

 In 1999 ICP did not run any candidates in that year's European Parliament elections, however the group campaigned against Proinsias De Rossa of the Labour Party, claiming it would be disastrous for Ireland if he was elected to the European Parliament because of his pro-immigrant views.
 De Rossa's candidacy was successful despite the ICP's efforts.

 In 2002 the leader of the far-right British National Party Nick Griffin encouraged Irish voters to support Immigration Control Platform and offered financial aid to the organisation.

 Journalist Harry McGee in 2003 described Irish media coverage of ICP as disproportionate to its small size and generally hostile to its views.
 ICP has refused to tell the media or Oireachtas how many members it has.

 In 2003 Ní Chonaill along with then-chairman John Oakes attended a discussion on immigration at the Oireachtas Joint Committee on Justice, Equality, Defence and Women's Rights.
 Ní Chonaill felt that a January 2003 Supreme Court decision, which permitted deportation of illegal immigrants with Irish-born children, did not go far enough.
 ICP supported the successful 2004 referendum which restricted citizenship by birth, a practice ICP said encouraged birth tourism by pregnant illegal immigrants.

 After 2011, ICP stopped running candidates in general elections and refocused the organisation as an "NGO".

 Ní Chonaill and Ted Neville of ICP spoke at the Oireachtas Committee on Justice, Defence and Equality on 1 April 2015.
 During that meeting Anne Ferris was made to withdraw a comment comparing ICP's views to Nazism.

 The organisation was wound up at its 2022 AGM.

+Legacy

+The ICP was among the earliest organisations in Ireland to campaign directly on a platform to halt immigration.
+Some former ICP members and candidates later joined and stood as candidates for far-right parties in the 2010s and 2020s.

+Former ICP candidate Ted Neville stood for the National Party in the 2024 general election in Cork South-Central.
+Former ICP secretary Gerry Kinneavy was selected as National Party deputy leader in January 2026.
+Former ICP chairman John Oakes stood for the Irish Freedom Party in Dublin Fingal East in the 2024 general election.
+In the 2009 Dublin Central by-election, ICP fielded Pat Talbot, whose campaign was managed by the later national organiser of the National Party.